wso2-extensions/identity-outbound-auth-hypr/docs/config.md

 ```
 <Generated API Token for the HYPR App>
 ```
-Follow the following steps to generate a new API token From the HYPR Control Center.
+Follow the steps given below to generate a new API token from the HYPR Control Center.
 - Navigate to the HYPR Control Central via the link provided to you from HYPR and log in using your HYPR credentials.
 - Select your app from the `Choose an App` drop-down list.
 Next you are navigated to the Dashboard of the application.
 - Under `Advanced Config` click Access Token.